 - BA(Hons) in Product Design.

 The BA(Hons) Scheme in Design offers students a design education that is attuned to social trends and is sensitive to change.
-The School encourages students to think critically, learn independently and in teams, and experiment with dynamic, multilayered design processes that encourage them to weave culture and industry strands into appropriate social narratives.
+The School encourages its students to think critically, learn independently and in teams, and experiment with dynamic, multilayered design processes that encourage them to weave culture and industry strands into appropriate social narratives.

 The School also encourages the development of creative thinking through independent learning, experimentation with creative and contextual research processes and the questioning of existing design paradigms.
-The programme provides students with opportunities to participate in international collaborative projects and enroll on student exchange programmes.
+The programme provides students with the opportunities to participate in international collaborative projects and enroll on student exchange programmes.
 The School’s close relationship with the design industry allows students to engage in real world design projects with input from the industry, as well as summer industrial internships.

-- Year One introduces students to their chosen disciplines and enthuses them about their study through subjects such as the Freshman Seminar.
+- Year 1 introduces students to their chosen disciplines and enthuses them about their study through subjects such as the Freshman Seminar.
 The year leads students to learn while providing a broadly based foundation in common design skills and thinking within a design discipline.

-- Year Four, the final year, develops students’ critical ability in design appreciation, the different perspectives of design thinking, and their own execution processes.
+- Year 4, the final year, develops students’ critical ability in design appreciation, the different perspectives of design thinking, and their own execution processes.
 They are increasingly allowed to negotiate project outcomes, while developing a personal portfolio of a professional standard.
 This year encourages personal development.
 Graduates are prepared for employment or for postgraduate studies.